BOJ seen defying easing calls as political pressure heats up

 Despite the political pressure, the BOJ is caught in a dilemma.
 Bank notes in circulation are rising and the balance of deposits that commercial banks park with the BOJ is at a record high of 44 trillion yen as a result of its ultra-loose policy.

-But bank lending rose a meager 0.9 percent in the year to October, a sign the extra cash has not prompted companies and households to borrow more for new spending.
+But bank lending rose a meagre 0.9 percent in the year to October, a sign the extra cash has not prompted companies and households to borrow more for new spending.

 Under the current law, the BOJ is free to set monetary policy.
 But the government nominates the governor, deputy governors and board members, which need parliament approval, giving it power to sway the direction of policy.